 This sign works only in combination with others.

-In most cases, loss of legs in hermit crabs may be a result of stress caused by various factors, including tank conditions, fighting, and etc. Its condition can get better if you address the issues that caused the stress.
+In most cases, the loss of legs in hermit crabs may be a result of stress caused by various factors, including tank conditions, fighting, etc. Its condition can get better if you address the issues that caused the stress.

 Hermit Crabs can autotomize (drop) and regenerate (regrow) their lost limbs.
-But if it is losing more than one leg or claw in a 24 hour period, this can mean it is in big trouble.
+But if it is losing more than one leg or claw in a 24-hour period, this can mean it is in big trouble.

 Hermit crabs are one of the most unusual pets to own, but they’re also amongst the most interesting and fun; if treated right.
-They’re inquisitive, caring in nature and make great pets for adults and the young ones too.
+They’re inquisitive, and caring in nature and make great pets for adults and young ones too.
 Hermit crabs are small and adorable, however, they do require a good amount of care, maintenance, and knowledge so you will not confuse a molting hermit crab with a dead one.

 Always keep in mind that, they are wild animals and need to be kept in a suitable environment that is as closest as it can be to their natural habitat.
 Only by doing so you will avoid mistakes so your Hermit crabs can thrive in their crabitats.